oddcamp/frontend-manual/README.md

 ### Add dependencies

 We expect certain dependencies to be bundled in by default with all of our projects.
-Below is a list of the libraries we currently recommend all projects include at setup.
+Below is a list of the libraries we recommend all projects include at setup.
 This list can be updated, so always refer back to it.

 #### Yarn